 Roam through a replica of President George Washington’s gardens at Mount Vernon, complete with flower gardens and two lakes, at Washington Park.
 Play a game of Sharks and Minnows at the indoor pool with the kids or take a fitness class at Washington Park Recreation Center.
 Check out the multitude of local shops and restaurants along historic neighborhood street South Gaylord Street, or attend neighborhood events like Memorial Weekend Festival or Holiday Fest, which provide live music the whole family can enjoy.
 Grab a Honey Cinnamon Latte or Lavender Latte at the neighborhood’s local coffee shop, Wash Perk.
 Devour a delicious slice or two of Pigs and Pears Pizza or Rustic Ranger Pizza at Homegrown Tap & Dough.
 Or indulge in a Tropical Lobster Roll or the Cioppino on the patio at Max Gill & Grill.

 Moving to Denver with your family?
 Extra Space Storage has several storage facilities throughout the Mile High City to help make your move more convenient.
-Find a storage unit near you!
+Find Denver storage units near you!

 Neighborhood statistics from AreaVibes